QiyangGeng/Cassandra/README.md

 The listener can then choose to keep listening, or stop listening.

 The `EventListenerManager` class has a public method for registering a listener.
-The parameters involve the type of event, and a function which consumes an instance of said event (implemented using a functional interface called `EventOperator`), and returns a boolean to indicate whether the listener wishes to keep listening for said events.
+The parameters involve the type of event, and a function which consumes instances of that event (implemented using a functional interface called `EventOperator`), and returns a boolean to indicate whether the listener wishes to keep listening for said events.
 If not, it is removed from the listener map and left to be garbage collected.